2MRD/animatedicom/README.md

 It is aimed at medical physics students who work with DICOM for their research, and who are looking for an eye catching animation for a conference presentation, or are just interested in exploring their data in 3D.

+Example animations can be found on the <a href="https://www.youtube.com/channel/UCu0ywtRvAAycRoO7lqiBskQ/feed">2MRD YouTube Channel</a>

 ### Usage
 Use `animatedicom.py` to produce a series of frames as `.png` images.